sigmundch/DEP-member-interceptors/proposal.md

 suggests):

  * There are no syntax changes required in the language.
-The new types will be added to `dart:core` so the change would be backwards compatible.
+The new types will be added to a `dart:` library so the change would be backwards compatible.
 The challenge is that now language implementors need to resolve the type of annotations in order to distinguish plain annotations from interceptors.

+ * Frameworks can encapsulate whether or not they use interceptors.
+This also means that a framework like Polymer can switch to use interceptors internally without exposing a breaking change to their users (fields annotated `@observable` will continue to work).

  * It doesn't require additional changes to also support decorating classes, libraries, or providing [side-annotations](#decorating-from-the-side).